 I had a lot of carrots in the fridge and wanted to use them up.
 They weren't the best carrots.
 A bit watery and without much flavour.
 Not so good for dipping in houmous, perfect for blending up and putting in a soup.

 Usually when I put carrot in a soup I add it along with a lot of other vegetables.
 It's not a carrot soup, it's a soup with carrot in.
 Yes, I have made carrot soup, but I often find it very sweet.
-Too sweet and so carrot soup has been one to avoid.
+It can be too sweet and so carrot soup has been one to avoid.

 The inspiration for this soup